ForeignGods/Sorting-Algorithms-Blender/README.md

 ## Quick Sort

-Like Merge Sort, QuickSort is a Divide and Conquer algorithm.
+Like Merge Sort, Quick Sort is a Divide and Conquer algorithm.
 It picks an element as pivot and partitions the given array around the picked pivot.
-There are many different versions of quickSort that pick pivot in different ways.
+There are many different versions of Quick Sort that pick pivot in different ways.
 <ul>

 <li>Always pick first element as pivot.</li>